Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

 To structure our investigation of why some counties see smaller (or even no) benefits from the application of the heat alerts RL, we fit CART on both the numeric difference in average return (compared to \textsc{nws}) and a polytomous indicator of which policy performed the best.
 To prevent CART overfitting to our 30 counties and to facilitate interpretation, we ensure that the minimum number of counties in each leaf (terminal) node is greater than or equal to five for the regression and three for the polytomous classification.

-\paragraph{RL performs best in counties with larger heat alert-health signal and longer heat waves}
+\subsubsection{RL performs best in counties with larger heat alert-health signal and longer heat waves}

 A classification tree distinguishing \textsc{a2c.qhi}, \textsc{aa.qhi}, \textsc{nws}, and \textsc{trpo.qhi} is shown in Figure \ref{fig:cart_nws_main}.
-Note that the two RL policies tend to be more similar to one another, as do the \textsc{aa.qhi} and \textsc{nws} policies, so the distribution of probabilities is important to consider in addition to the overall classification of each node.
-Overall, the most predictive feature of the counterfactual policies' performance relative to \textsc{nws} is the size of the alert budget.
+The most predictive feature of the counterfactual policies' performance relative to \textsc{nws} is the size of the alert budget.
 The fact that the other policies find it harder to improve on \textsc{nws} with more alerts may be because in such settings it is less critical to discriminate days when heat alerts will be most effective, given that our rewards model assumes more alerts never hurt in an absolute sense.
 The second split in the tree indicates that the RL performs best when there is greater variation in alert effectiveness across days, in other words, when there is more signal in the heat alert-health relationship that can be leveraged by the RL.
-This is an expected result.
 The third split highlights how it is better to use RL in counties that tend to experience more prolonged heat waves, which cause \textsc{aa.qhi} to issue more alerts in a row, increasing the likelihood of alert fatigue.

-To provide more intuition for these insights, we ran the same polytomous classification on a set of more conventional covariates.
-The resulting Figure \ref{fig:cart_interpretable} shows a nearly-identical tree except with ``Median Household Income $\geq$ \$62,300" as the second split and ``Region = Marine, Mixed-Humid" as the third split.
-The former suggests that median household income is an important contributor to alert effectiveness, which makes sense as people in lower-income areas may have less agency to take protective action in response to heat alerts, such as turning on air conditioning.
-The latter suggests that humidity contributes to more prolonged heat waves, which makes sense given water's high heat capacity slowing down the rate of temperature changes.
+Running the same polytomous classification on a set of more conventional covariates (Figure \ref{fig:cart_interpretable}), we see a nearly-identical tree except with median household income in place of alert effectiveness and humidity in place of prolonged heat waves.
+Both of these associations make sense from a domain science perspective.

-\paragraph{Additionally, RL performs better than NWS earlier in the summer}
+\subsubsection{Additionally, RL performs better than NWS earlier in the summer}